 Microsoft Power BI is a web-based business analytics tool suite which excels in data visualisation.
 It allows users to identify trends in real-time and has brand new connectors that allow you to up your game in campaigns.
 Because it’s web-based, Microsoft Power BI can be accessed from pretty much anywhere.
 This software also allows users to integrate their apps and deliver reports and real-time dashboards.

-Data discovery app, Looker is another BI tool to look out for!
-This platform integrates with any SQL database or warehouse and is great for startups, midsize-businesses or enterprise-grade businesses.
+Data discovery app, Looker is another business intelligence tool to look out for!
+Now part of Google Cloud, this unique platform integrates with any SQL database or warehouse and is great for startups, midsize-businesses or enterprise-grade businesses.
 Some benefits of this particular tool include ease-of-use, handy visualisations, powerful collaboration features (data and reports can be shared via email or USL as well as integrated with other applications), and reliable support (tech team).

 11. Clear Analytics

-Tableau is a Business Intelligence software for data discovery and data visualisation.
+Tableau is a Business Intelligence tool specialised in data discovery and data visualisation.
 With the software you can easily analyse, visualise and share data, without IT having to intervene.
 Tableau supports multiple data sources such as MS Excel, Oracle, MS SQL, Google Analytics and SalesForce.
-Tableau is free for personal use.
-However, if you want more, the price can go up quickly.
-But of course, this will give you something in return: well-designed dashboards that are very easy to use.
-Additionally Tableau also offers three standalone products: Tableau Desktop (for anyone) and Tableau Server (analytics for organisations), which can be run locally and Tableau Online (hosted analytics for organisations).
+Users will gain access to well-designed dashboards that are very easy to use.
+Additionally Tableau also offers several standalone products including Tableau Desktop (for anyone) and Tableau Server (analytics for organisations), which can be run locally, Tableau Online (hosted analytics for organisations) and many more.

 13. Oracle BI

 Oracle BI is an enterprise portfolio of technology and applications for business intelligence.
-This technology gives users pretty much all BI capabilities, such as dashboards, proactive intelligence, alerts, ad hoc, and more.
+This technology gives users pretty much all business intelligence capabilities, such as dashboards, proactive intelligence, ad hoc, and more.
 Oracle is also great for companies who need to analyse large data volumes (from Oracle and non-Oracle sources) as it is a very robust solution.
+Additional key features include data archiving, versioning, a self-service portal and alerts/notifications.

 Domo is a completely cloud-based business intelligence platform that integrates multiple data sources, including spreadsheets, databases and social media.
 Domo is used by both small companies and large multinationals.
-The platform offers micro and macro level visibility and analyses.
+The platform offers micro and macro level visibility and analyses (including predictive analysis powerd with Mr. Roboto, their AI engine).
 From cash balances and listings of your best selling products by region to calculations of the marketing return on investment (ROI) for each channel.
-The only let down about Domo is that it is difficult to download analyses from the cloud for personal use.
+The only setbacks with Domo are the difficulty in downloading analyses from the cloud for personal use and the steep learning curve.

-Business Intelligence Tools are, as you can see, very versatile and provide you with a lot of useful information regarding your business’ performance and where it’s headed.
-However, while great for collating data from various sources and helping you make sense of it, it does little in terms of collecting data directly from your customers.
+Business Intelligence Tools are very versatile and provide you with a lot of useful information regarding your business’ performance and where it’s headed.
+However, while great for collating / gathering data from various sources and helping you make sense of it, it does little in terms of collecting data directly from your customers.
+So why not take it a step further…

-The voice of the customer is a critical factor in not only boosting your profits (as we mentioned before), but also creating a sense of loyalty among your customers and appreciation for your efforts to provide them with a meaningful online experience.
+The Voice of Customer (VoC) is a critical factor in not only boosting your profits (as we mentioned before), but also creating a sense of loyalty among your customers and appreciation for your efforts to provide them with a meaningful online experience.
 That, my friends is the true source of success.

 Want to learn more about Mopinion’s all-in-1 user feedback platform?
 Don’t be shy and take our software for a spin!
 Do you prefer it a bit more personal?
 Just book a demo.
 One of our feedback pro’s will guide you through the software and answer any questions you may have.